Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Building the ModalWX app:
 Should you build this app?
-1. To evaluate the improved efficiency of a Modal app.
+1. To evaluate the improved efficiency of a Modal app over a WIMP app In this case the task is navigating a 9000 line codebase.
-2. If you want to build your own Modal app.
+2. If you want to evaluate Modal for your app's GUI.
 (interaction time ~1hr)

 The ModalWX app is a Modal-GUI based navigation tool for Modal source code.